Baldinof/roadrunner-bundle/README.md

   listen: unix://var/roadrunner_rpc.sock
 ```

-This bundle support TCP and UNIX socket, if you want use different transport for rpc communication, you should redefine service `baldinof_road_runner.rr.rpc_relay`.
+This bundle support TCP and UNIX socket, if you want use different transport for rpc communication, you should redefine service `Baldinof\RoadRunnerBundle\Metric\MetricFactory`.

 Define list of metrics to collect (more examples in roadruner documentation):
 ```